gregorywlsn/GRSegementedView/README.md

 To run the example project, clone the repo, and run the code.

 ## Installation
+### CocoaPods

+Add the following to your Podfile: use_frameworks! pod 'GRSegmentedView'

 ### Manually:

 * Download GRSegementedView or Clone Download.